JohnOiko/request-reply-messaging-app/README.md

 ## Assumptions about the system:

-The source code is using the jdk OracleJDK 17.0.1.
+The source code was written using the IDE IntelliJ IDEA Ultimate 2021.2.3 in a PC using Windows 10 and the JDK used is OracleJDK 17.0.1.